Grouping rows

 Grouping strategies

-You can specify the rendering strategy by setting the groupRenderStrategy
+You can specify the rendering strategy explicitly by setting the groupRenderStrategy

 property to any of the following: multi-column